TITLE Director, Grants and Foundation Accounting

 15. Contributes to the overall success of the Office of Financial Services by performing all other duties and responsibilities as assigned, maintaining high levels of accuracy, maintaining a professional demeanor and appropriate levels of confidentiality, and providing excellent customer service.

-The Assistant Director, Grants and Foundation Accounting is supervised by the Chief Financial Officer and supervises Grants and Foundation accounting professionals, clerical staff, students, and temporary employees.
+The Director, Grants and Foundation Accounting is supervised by the Chief Financial Officer and supervises Grants and Foundation accounting professionals, clerical staff, students, and temporary employees.

 OFFICE OF HUMAN RESOURCES

 REVISED NOVEMBER 2013

 Factor 1: Professional Knowledge, Skill, and Technical Mastery

 Level 5 - 3300 Points: Knowledge of the principles and methods of an administrative, managerial, or professional field such as accounting or auditing, financial management, information technology, business administration, human resources, engineering, law, social sciences, communications, education, or medicine.
 Knowledge permits employee to supervise projects and/or departments using standard methods to improve administrative and/or line operations.
 Knowledge also permits employee to plan steps and carry out multi-phase projects requiring problem definition and modified techniques, to coordinate work with others, and to modify methods and procedures to solve a wide variety of problems.
 Knowledge at this level requires a Bachelor's or Master's degree with substantial related work experience, including up to two years of administrative or supervisory experience.
 Alternatively, this level may require a professional or clinical degree beyond the Bachelor's degree with moderate related work experience; knowledge requirements include significant levels of related work experience.